reeve567/PrisonCore/README.md

 This project was a modification to the way you play Minecraft.
 It was made to be run on Minecraft Servers as the foundation of the modifications.

+Made to be configurable, I tried to include as much as possible config wise.

 The core feature of it was the Prison gamemode.

 ## Prison ##